BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Owner.md

 1. Summarized requirement 5W's.
 2. Main perfromance objectives and spatial and temporal limits for the set of alternatives to meet the requirement.
+3. Timeframe alloted for planning and project development effort.
+4. Budget alloted (by hours and rate) broken out for architect, construction management, and engineering consulting suuport.
+5. Deliverables such as:
+  * Open source analysis of alternatives to meet the requirement with reccomended alternative.
+  * Open source signature-ready project execution agreement for Integrated Project Delivery (IPD).
-3. Knowledge, skills, abilities, and experience desired of team members such as:
+6. Knowledge, skills, abilities, and experience desired of team members such as:
-  * Work meeting similar requirements.
+  * Work on similar requirements.
   * Experience on design-build projects or familiarity open source collaboration project teams.
   * Experience or familiarity with using shared file servers and collaborative Information Technology tools.
   * Experience or familiarity with high perfromance fostering management techniques (e.g. Lean) on cross disciplanry teams.